homelabos/homelabos/docs/setup/tinc.md

 First you need a cloud server through a provider such as AWS or Digital Ocean.

-Copy the `group_vars/tinc` file to `host_vars/tincserver`.
-Fill out all the required fields.
+You can use the [HomelabOS Terraform feature](/setup/terraform.md), or set it up manually.

-The ansible ssh user should have passwordless SSH and Sudo just like the HomelabOS server.
+Set the `tincserver_ssh_user` and `tincserver_ip` config values to their correct settings.

-Now run `make update` as normal, and HomelabOS will take care of everything else.
+Run `make` as usual, and HomelabOS will take care of everything else.

 Now point your domain name to your cloud server's IP address rather than your home IP address, and everything should be happy!